-4323 The Environment and Economic Analysis (Cross-listed as ECO 4323 and ENV 4323)
+4323 The Environment and Economic Analysis (Cross-listed as ECO 4323 and ENV 4323) See ENV 4323 for course information.

 4330 Aviation Fuels

 Prerequisite(s): AVS 1311, 1312, CHE 1301 or consent of instructor.

 General overview of fuels, combustion processes including energy release and maximum flame temperature calculations, fuels specific to aviation-sources, properties, manufacture, and distribution.
 Alternative fuels for aviation-sources, properties, manufacture, distribution, pollution and other ecological issues, and safety issues.
 For graduate credit, students will be assigned a project.